Median nerve roots

 - Paresthesia, which is the “pins and needles” sensation associated with a limb that has “fallen asleep”

 - Significant decrease in grip strength

 - Weakness in the thumb and first three fingers (not the pinky)

-- Atrophy of thenar muscles (muscles in the lower palm of the hand and at the base of the thumb) which are innervated by the median nerve
+- Atrophy (weakness) of thenar muscles (muscles in the lower palm of the hand and at the base of the thumb) which are stimulated by the median nerve

-Bear in mind that nerve compression may occur at several adjacent sites simultaneously in the arms and hands, including compression of the radial nerve roots and ulnar nerve roots.
-Improper identification of the precise point or points of a pinched median nerve yield hasty, incorrect CTS diagnoses, which may lead to unproductive, or even counterproductive, therapy regimens.
+Bear in mind that nerve compression may occur at several adjacent sites simultaneously in the arms and hands.
+Improper identification of the precise point or points of a pinched median nerve could produce hasty, incorrect CTS diagnoses, which may lead to unproductive, or even counterproductive, therapy regimens.

-When you speak with your physician about the possibility that you may be suffering from CTS or compression of the median nerve roots, he or she will likely perform a full physical exam, ask you about the severity of your symptoms, and conduct an MRI or CT scan.
-If you attempt a regimen of conservative therapies, but find them to be ineffective, you may begin to consider a spinal operation, especially if tests show nerve root compression in the spine.
+When you speak with your physician about the possibility that you may be suffering from CTS or compression of the median nerve roots, he or she will likely perform a full physical exam, ask you about the severity of your symptoms and conduct an MRI or CT scan.

 If you receive a CTS diagnosis, your physician will probably start you off with a nonsurgical, conservative treatment plan.
 This regimen could include pain medication, physical therapy, extended rest and more.
 If this routine of conservative therapies fails to provide you with enough relief and tests show nerve root compression in the spine, your physician may recommend surgery.